Columbus False Claims Act/Whistleblower Attorneys

 - Charging the government for goods or services that are never received.

-How to File a False Claims Act Tort
+How a False Claims Act Whistleblower Attorney Can Help

 If you have direct knowledge that someone is defrauding the federal government, you can file a claim with the Attorney General of the United States.
 The Justice Department will investigate the fraud and decide if they want to move forward with the case.
 If the government decides to prosecute the case and you are the first person to bring a qui tam tort for this matter, you may be eligible to receive between 15 and 20 percent of the government’s damages.